19 April 2025

 The lessons of history

-The Bene Gesserit: Architects Trapped in Their Own Design (Heretics, Chapterhouse)
+The Bene Gesserit: Architects Trapped in Their Own Design

 To survive, they attempt desperate plays, reviving Miles Teg as a ghola, binding alliances with the last Tleilaxu Master and the endless line of Duncan Idaho gholas, and considering union with their enemies.
 Leaders like Odrade confront the Sisterhood’s limits, their emotional austerity, their love of tradition, and their addiction to the self they engineered over millennia.
-Power built on manipulation meets the complexity of human systems and fails to manage the blowback.
+Power built on pure manipulation meets the chaotic complexity of human systems, and fails to manage the blowback.

 Deconstructing Heroism in Dune Messiah